saw303/geocoder/client/README.md

 # Run instructions

-Make sure you run this application on Java 9 (or greater).
+Make sure you run this application on Java 9.
 To verify your Java version open a console and enter `java --version`.

 You should get something like this: